 - For this first method, you’ll need a mason jar or any glass jar you can put your parsley in.

-- Next, you need to fill your glass with tap water and place your fresh parsley in it, like you would a bouquet of flowers.
+- Next, you need to fill your glass with tap water and place your fresh parsley in it, like you would for a bouquet of flowers.

-If you’re looking for a sure way to prolong the life of your fresh parsley, then this will do the trick nicely.
+If you’re looking for a sure way to prolong the life of your fresh parsley, then this will do the trick.
 However, know that there are claims that parsley leaves will still wilt and get mushy and moldy with this method.
 To avoid this, don’t wash your parsley.
 You can’t wash them until you are about to use them as the excess moisture will make the leaves mushy and slimy.
-So, keep in mind that if you want this trick to work, do not leave the leaves and sprigs wet.
+Keep in mind that if you want this trick to work, do not leave the leaves and sprigs wet.
 Save this for when you’re finally putting them in the jar full of water.

 Stored in a Covered Glass